 The most widely recommended dose for glucosamine is 1500 mg a day, however up to 3g daily may be taken for additional benefits although some people develop digestive side effects at high doses.

 If you have diabetes, always monitor blood glucose levels when making any dietary changes or starting a new supplement.
-Reassuringly, a study from 2011 found that glucosamine itself has no effect on fasting blood glucose levels in individuals with diabetes, or those with impaired glucose tolerance.
+Reassuringly, a study from 2011 found that glucosamine has no effect on fasting blood glucose levels in people with diabetes, or those with impaired glucose tolerance.

 Do you take glucosamine?